GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Conclusions

 \section{Conclusions}

-We introduced an improved star particle upsampler, \GalaxyFlow{}, based on continuous normalizing flows, which can be used for generating realistic \Gaia{} mock catalogs from $N$-body simulated galaxies. \GalaxyFlow{} generates smoother upsampled phase space distributions than the existing state-of-the-art \enbid{} algorithm, which is an adaptive kernel density estimation specifically designed for upsampling the star particles.
-We have shown successful upsampling performance in a neighborhood of the Sun in two simulated galaxies: Auriga~6 and h277. \GalaxyFlow{} gives us a distribution of stars in the phase-space very close to that of star particles, suitable for extending the kinematic features of star particles to an upsampled stellar distribution.
+We introduced two improved star particle upsamplers.
+Our primary result is \GalaxyFlow{}, based on continuous normalizing flows, which can be used for generating realistic \Gaia{} mock catalogs from $N$-body simulated galaxies. \GalaxyFlow{} more accurately captures the phase space distribution of the original star particles than the existing state-of-the-art \enbid{} algorithm, which is an adaptive kernel density estimation specifically designed for upsampling star particles.
+We also showed a bandwidth-optimization for kernel-based upsampling using the \enbid{} algorithm.
+Our optimization avoids clumping in phase space, while mitigating oversmoothing.

+In order to quantitatively compare the accuracy of \GalaxyFlow{} and our kernel-based method, we developed a novel multi-model classifier test that compares the accuracy of generative models.
+This test statistically confirms \GalaxyFlow{}'s enhanced upsampling accuracy compared to the optimized \enbid{} in two examples of upsampling stars in a neighborhood of the Sun in two simulated galaxies: Auriga~6 and h277.
+The improved accuracy of \GalaxyFlow{} upsampling makes the algorithm suitable for extending the kinematic features of star particles to an upsampled stellar distribution.
+The bandwidth-optimized \enbid{} upsampler also provides visually smooth distributions at a lower computational cost.

 Although \GalaxyFlow{} shows excellent upsampling performance, there remains room for improvement.
-Our upsampling only assumes the smoothness of the flow model and does not assume any physical constraints, such as the equation of motions or specific physics-based analytic density models.
-The multi-model classifier test guarantees the kinematic consistency of upsampled data only up to the scale of the star particles.
-Artifacts of regression may appear on smaller scales.
+Our upsampling only assumes the smoothness of the flow model and does not impose any physical constraints, such as the equations of motion or any specific physics-based analytic density models.
+The multi-model classifier test guarantees the kinematic consistency of upsampled data only up to the scale of the star particles: regression artifacts may appear on smaller scales.

 To make the learned distribution at a smaller resolution scale more reliable, we may impose physical constraints.
 For example, we may require that the flows satisfy the Boltzmann equation by considering additional loss functions penalizing the solution incompatible with the equation of motion \citep{RAISSI2019686}.
 As our normalizing flows are estimating well the phase space density, snapshots of star particles at different times can be used for calculating the time derivative of the phase space density.
 As the simulations provide a truth-level gravitational field, the Boltzmann equation can be utilized for refining the quality of the density estimation for upsampling.